Ceramic engineering: The sintering process

 The principles of sintering-based methods are simple ("sinter" has roots in the English "cinder").
 The firing is done at a temperature below the melting point of the ceramic.
-Once a roughly-held-together object called a "green body" is made, it is baked in a kiln, where atomic and molecular diffusion processes give rise to significant changes in the primary microstructural features.
+Once a roughly-held-together object called a "green body" is made, it is fired in a kiln, where atomic and molecular diffusion processes give rise to significant changes in the primary microstructural features.
 This includes the gradual elimination of porosity, which is typically accompanied by a net shrinkage and overall densification of the component.
 Thus, the pores in the object may close up, resulting in a denser product of significantly greater strength and fracture toughness.

 Another major change in the body during the firing or sintering process will be the establishment of the polycrystalline nature of the solid.
 Significant grain growth tends to occur during sintering, with this growth depending on temperature and duration of the sintering process.
 The growth of grains will result in some form of grain size distribution, which will have a significant impact on the ultimate physical properties of the material.
 In particular, abnormal grain growth in which certain grains grow very large in a matrix of finer grains will significantly alter the physical and mechanical properties of the obtained ceramic.
 In the sintered body, grain sizes are a product of the thermal processing parameters as well as the initial particle size, or possibly the sizes of aggregates or particle clusters which arise during the initial stages of processing.